beastOP/blog/posts/best-practices-for-designing-and-building-scalable-web-applications.md

 ---
 title: "Best practices for designing and building scalable web applications"
+description: "Learn the best practices for designing and building scalable web applications that can handle growth and high traffic volumes efficiently.
+Read more now!"
 publish_date: 2023-02-13
 ---